• Skip to primary navigation

 • Slice chicken into small bite-sized pieces, about 1-inch cubes.
 Transfer pieces of chicken into a small bowl and mix in sake.
 Let this marinate as you work on other ingredients.

-• In another small bowl, crack eggs and lightly beat until the yolks come together but you still see some egg white, about 75% beaten.
-Set aside.
+• In another small bowl, crack eggs and lightly beat 65% of the way until the yolks come together but there is still some egg white.
+Set aside egg mixture.

 • In a small frying pan (7 inches wide approximately) on medium heat, add chicken stock or dashi stock, regular soy sauce, mirin and sugar.
 Stir together.